dynatrace-oss/opentelemetry-metric-js/README.md

 #### Dynatrace API Endpoint

 API Endpoint and Token are optional.
-By default, metrics will be exported to the local OneAgent endpoint described below.
+By default, metrics will be exported to the local OneAgent endpoint described below, if it is available.

 The endpoint to which the metrics are sent is specified using the `url` parameter.